lambdaclass/lambdaworks/examples/schnorr-signature/README.md

 - Check $e_v = e$.

 ## Implementation
-In `common.rs` you'll find the elliptic curve that we chose to use as the group.
-It can be used other elliptics curves or even other types of groups.
+In `common.rs`, you'll find the elliptic curve we chose  as the group.
+Other elliptic curves or even other types of groups could have been used.
+In this case, we use `BN254Curve` as the group $G$.
+Consequently, we must use `FrField` as $\mathbb{F}_p$, since `FrField` represents the field whose modulus is the order of $G$ (i.e. the number of elements in the curve).

 In `schnorr_signature.rs` you'll find the protocol.
 To test it see the below example: